biolab/orange3/doc/visual-programming/source/widgets/data/sqltable.rst

 4. Username.
 5. Password.
 6. Press the blue button to connect to the database.
 Then select the table in the dropdown.
-7. *Auto-discover categorical variables* will cast INT and CHAR columns with less than 20 distinct values as categorical variables.
-When not selected, INT will be treated as numeric and CHAR as text, which can be slow on large tables. *Download to local memory* downloads the selected table to your local machine.
+7. *Auto-discover categorical variables* will cast INT and CHAR columns with less than 20 distinct values as categorical variables (finding all distinct values can be slow on large tables).
+When not selected, INT will be treated as numeric and CHAR as text. *Download to local memory* downloads the selected table to your local machine.

 Installation Instructions
 -------------------------